The Mobile Tourist: How Smartphones Are Shaking Up The Travel Market

 Here’s a brief overview of the opportunity in the mobile travel market:

-- Tourism is, of course, huge business: Tourism is one of the world’s largest industries, responsible for some $6 trillion in direct and indirect economic impacts.
-Many travel-related apps have audiences in the millions.PhoCusWright estimates that the U.S. mobile travel market could exceed $8 billion in value this year, suggesting a worldwide value larger than $10 billion.
+- Tourism is, of course, huge business: Tourism is one of the world’s largest industries, responsible for some $US6 trillion in direct and indirect economic impacts.
+Many travel-related apps have audiences in the millions.PhoCusWright estimates that the U.S. mobile travel market could exceed $US8 billion in value this year, suggesting a worldwide value larger than $US10 billion.

 - Mobile travellers are a particularly attractive audience for brands and advertisers: Recent research on mobile travellers has discovered particularities about their demographics and habits that make them quite desirable.
 For example, business travellers are more likely to actually book their travel on mobile (32% have so far) and consumers who use their mobile devices for travel-related services tend to have higher-than-average incomes.